 3. You’ll have a chance to take a (mental health) break

 Let’s be honest: it’s hard to be an adult!
 You’ve got a million and one items on your never-ending list, and I’m sure your role as a parent is a lot harder (kudos to you).
 Whether it’s providing for your family at work, taking care of the munchkin at home or even just running errands… it can get wearisome at times.
 May I suggest: pop on a lighthearted, funny Disney film (I’d recommend The Princess Diaries), or watch a new one you (and the little ones) haven’t seen!
 Plus, it’s a great way to escape the concrete metropolitan jungle for a whimsical adventure that’s oozing good vibes.
 Just what you need when you feel burnt out (a glass of wine might help, too!).

 Are you a fan of Beauty and the Beast?
-If so, you’ll want to add the newly opened bar and lounge The Enchanted Rose at the luxurious Disney’s Grand Floridian Resort and Spa to your bucket list.
+If so, you’ll want to add the The Enchanted Rose bar and lounge at the luxurious Disney’s Grand Floridian Resort and Spa to your bucket list.
 Its interior draws inspiration from the classic Disney film with its French furnishings and baroque design.
 Plus, you can’t miss the gorgeous golden chandelier – the perfect setting for date night!

 When you’re done tucking the kids in bed at Disneyland Hotel after a long day in the park, you should totally pop by Trader Sam’s Enchanted Tiki Bar for a jungle cruise-themed adventure (I can attest to its awesomeness)!
 Order a tiki (or two) and feast your senses on the animatronics that surround the bar.
 It’s a unique tiki experience like no other, even if you don’t drink!